Azure/terraform-provider-azapi/docs/index.md

 Documentation regarding the [Data Sources](/docs/configuration/data-sources.html) and [Resources](/docs/configuration/resources.html) supported by the AzAPI Provider can be found in the navigation to the left.

 Interested in the provider's latest features, or want to make sure you're up to date?
-Check out the [changelog](https://github.com/Azure/terraform-provider-azapi/blob/develop/CHANGELOG.md) for version information and release notes.
+Check out the [changelog](https://github.com/Azure/terraform-provider-azapi/blob/main/CHANGELOG.md) for version information and release notes.

+Strongly recommended to install [AzApi VSCode Extension](https://marketplace.visualstudio.com/items?itemName=azapi-vscode.azapi), it provides a rich authoring experience to help you use the AzApi provider.

 ## Authenticating to Azure